h1

 Compile your game, then type ACTIONS, then issue the command you think should cause your action to occur.
 This will tell you a) whether you’re generating the right action at all, and b) if so, whether you’re getting stopped by a check rule.
 If the right action is not occurring, then the problem is probably that you haven’t constructed your understand rules correctly (see the chapter on Understanding); if it is occurring but getting stopped, then maybe the action rules are designed wrong (see Advanced Actions, and also the Index on Actions, which may be able to give you details on the specifics of the action).

-TAKE ALL keeps trying to take backdrops, or scenery, or other stuff I don’t want it to.
+TAKE ALL keeps trying to take stuff I don’t want it to.

 See the Activities chapter on the rule for deciding what all includes.